rivernews/appl-tracky-api/README.md

     - Done!
 - CRUD by DRF
     - [Setup RESTful framework](https://github.com/rivernews/djangorest-angularcli-eb-seed#setup-restful-framework), or better follow the [Official DRF quickstart](https://www.django-rest-framework.org/tutorial/quickstart/#pagination), cuz they provide more topics including pagination there.
+- [x] Set `uuid` as primary key for all tables.
+    - Reset database: 1) delete database 2) delete all `migration.py` in each django app.
+3) `runserver`, test any other issue 4) `makemigrations && migrate` 5) `createsuperuser`.
+6) `runserver` & `/admin` login to test.
+    - Test will CRUD still work for DRF?
+        - [x] Read: can control in `viewset`.
+        - [x] Create: done by POST, but need to be authenticated.
+Default will deny for anonymous user.
+        - [x] Update: has to enable PATCH.
+How?
+In url specify the uuid.
+(You can't use PATCH on the List endpoint)
+        - [x] Delete: need to enable DELETE.
+How?
+Same as Update.
 - Setup JWT
     - [Setup endpoint](http://getblimp.github.io/django-rest-framework-jwt/).
     - [Follow the setup for Django social auth](https://github.com/st4lk/django-rest-social-auth).